 Regardless of when you choose to have it, make a commitment with your man that this time is your time together and nothing is to get in the way of it.

-Try move past the whole idea of sex needing to be spontaneous and impulsive.
+Try move past the whole idea of lovemaking needing to be spontaneous and impulsive.

-So approach sex the same way – it’s important enough to make sure it happens.
+So approach lovemaking the same way – it’s important enough to make sure it happens.

 Talk about what turns you on